HTTPS-Scanning: Why it should be enabled on Sophos

 1.7 million certificates for more than 3.8 million websites.

-From our point of view, Google, with its power as a search giant, has contributed to the fact that webmasters are increasingly equipping their websites with an SSL certificate.
-By stating that encrypted connections will also have an influence on the ranking of a website in the future, one is practically forced to create an SSL certificate.
-Thanks to Let’s Encrypt, this is now even free!
+From our point of view, Google, with its power as a search giant, has contributed quite a bit to the fact that webmasters are increasingly equipping their websites with an SSL certificate.
+Due to their statement that encrypted connections will also have an influence on the ranking of a website in the future, one is virtually forced to create an SSL certificate.
+Thanks to Let’s Encrypt, this is now even possible for free!

 Encryption and security

-The previous graphic alone has already clearly shown that encrypted websites are likely to become standard in the future.
-It’s a good thing, isn’t it?
-Yes and no. Of course, this is great for a visitor if the communication between him and the visited website is encrypted.
-Especially in online shops, where sensitive data has to be transmitted, this naturally creates additional trust.
-Unfortunately, for your firewall, which wants to scan the traffic to detect malware, this is not ideal from a security point of view.
+The previous graphic alone clearly showed that encrypted websites are likely to become standard in the future.
+Actually, that’s a good thing, right?
+Yes and no. For a visitor this is of course great if the communication between him and the called website is encrypted.
+Especially in online stores, where sensitive data has to be transmitted, this naturally creates additional trust.
+Unfortunately, for your firewall, which wants to scan the traffic to detect malware, this is not so ideal from a security point of view.

 A “normal” firewall cannot scan encrypted traffic.

-All right, a SOPHOS Firewall is not a “normal” firewall. :-) Therefore, some people will probably know that the UTM has been able to scan SSL connections for a long time.
-Of course, a valid license for Web Protection is required.
+Well, a SOPHOS firewall is not a “normal” firewall. 🙂 Therefore, some will probably also know that the UTM has been able to scan SSL connections for some time.
+The prerequisite is, of course, a valid license for Web Protection.

-However, we still encounter comparatively few configurations where the feature has been activated.
-The disadvantage is that the entire HTTPS traffic is not checked for malware and botnet connections run through the UTM.
-This applies to both the UTM and XG.
-At this point I can only recommend to activate HTTPS-Scanning on your SOPHOS.
+However, we still encounter comparatively few configurations where the feature has also been enabled.
+The disadvantage is thus that all HTTPS traffic is not checked for malware and botnet connections also pass through the UTM unnoticed.
+This applies to both the UTM and the XG.
+So at this point I can only recommend to enable HTTPS scanning on your SOPHOS.

-Finally, let’s have a look at how the HTTPS-Traffic works in practice.
+Finally, let’s take a quick look at how HTTPS traffic looks in practice.
 For example, one of our customer firewalls looks like this:

-Since I am already managing some firewalls, I can confirm that some of the HTTPS traffic is already predominant.
-This depends of course on the company and its surfing behaviour.
-In summary, I can say that HTTPS traffic on all our tested firewalls averages over 30%.
-This means that without HTTPS scanning, almost 1/3 of traffic would pass through the firewall unscanned.
+Since I already manage a few firewalls, I can confirm that HTTPS traffic does indeed already predominate for some.
+Of course, this depends on the company and their surfing behavior.
+In summary, however, I can say that HTTPS traffic, on all of our tested firewalls, averages over 30%.
+This means that without HTTPS scanning, almost 1/3 of the traffic would pass through the firewall unscanned.

-In these days when Ransomware is hidden in JavaScript code from hacked websites, you just have to pull out all the stops of your firewall.
-So make sure you put the following items on your todo list:
+In times when ransomware hides in JavaScript code of hacked websites, you simply have to pull out all the stops of your firewall.
+So make sure you put the following items on your to-do list:

 - Enable HTTPS scanning